 I return from a beautiful visit from a canyon right outside the big city, San Diego, where the palms don ornaments and lights.
 And, the music comes to a scratching halt for some, for me.
 Like the sound from an old record player when the needle jumps across an album as the room shakes.
 My world is shaken and the music stops.

 I step off the plane and exit reticently into the polar vortex that is Michigan and I whine and I groan.
 Tears, real tears fill my dry eyes, not from the cold, but I am overcome with sorrow and sadness.
 It almost takes me by surprise.
 I am sad to leave my kids in San Diego, especially following such a lovely visit.
 I missed them terribly even before leaving the house.
-Surely I’m sorrowful that I’m so torn between my home state with all of my loves who still reside there and the warm, sunny, mountainous place I just left where some of my loves reside.
-Then there’s Florida, a short, inexpensive plane ride into the warm sun, where more of my loves are and still, a number more in southern Illinois, not nearly so far and not nearly as bitter as Michigan.
+Surely I’m sorrowful that I’m so torn between my home state where several of my family members still reside and the warm, sunny, mountainous place I just left.
+Then there’s Florida, a short, inexpensive plane ride into the warm sun, not nearly so far and not nearly as bitter as Michigan.
 Clearly, I do not handle the cold well at all.
 It is, after all, cold.
 But no, that can’t be it.
 Is this enough to make me cry real tears?

 On December 29, 2013, at the early age of 58 years old, my brother-in-law made an unexpected exit from this earth, leaving a wife, three daughters, three grandchildren, and many other family members stunned and shaken.
 Four days after Christmas!
 Two days after his and my sister’s twenty-fourth wedding anniversary!

 August 30, 2016, my mother-in-law of nearly thirty-one years, went to be our Lord after several years of illness.